foolishsailor/geo/README.md

 # geo
 Collection of geographical and navigation related helper functions.
-All functions are well documented and inputs and outputs should be straight forward.
+Functions include:
+* Various distance calculations: Between 2 points, Time and Heading...
+* Various position calculations: Intersection from two routes, Bearing and Distance...
+* Handles normalizing bearings: Avg of bearings, Median Bearing, Bearing Difference...
+* Number utility helpers: toRad, toDeg, toBrng...
+* GPS conversion utilities
+...more

 *** in development ***

 ## API

+### Usage
+All functions are well
 ### Bearings and Angles
 #### getAvgOfBearings
 Return average of all bearing values in array normalized for compass bearings.

 #### getBearingBetweenTwoPoints
 Calculate bearing from position 1 to position 2 in degrees.
 Latitude and Longitude must be in Decimal format.  i.e.  51.13342.

-If using  DMS format i.e. 35° 24' 32.22'' then run through conversion function to get Decimal format. see [parseDMS](#parsedms) below
+If using  DMS format i.e. 35° 24' 32.22" then run through conversion function to get Decimal format. see [parseDMS](#parsedms) below

 #### getBearingDiff